-Through four weeks of regular season football, the Raiders offense has racked up substantial yardage in each contest, averaging over 400 yards per game (443.7 avg.).
-It's just the fourth time since 1997 in which a Raiders offense has averaged at least 400 yards per game through first quarter of a season.
-In those contests, QB Derek Carr has thrown for 300 yards three times, while each game a Raiders receiver has notched a 100-yard receiver.
+After the first quarter of regular season football, the Raiders offense racked up substantial yardage in each contest, averaging over 400 yards per game (443.7 avg.).
+It was just the fourth time since 1997 in which a Raiders offense has averaged at least 400 yards per game through first quarter of a season.
+In those contests, QB Derek Carr threw for 300 yards three times, while each game highlighted at least one Raiders receiver with 100 yards.